 Day +93 (today): Hospital Day 100 (yesterday)

-Yesterday was Ramón’s 100th consecutive day in the hospital.
-Though each individual day has felt exhaustingly long, the days have merged together in a way that seems like no time has passed.
-Despite all of the twists and turns that led us here, it was a good day.
+Today is day +93 since transplant, and yesterday was Ramón’s 100th consecutive day in the hospital.
+Though each individual day has felt exhaustively long, the days have merged together in a way that seems like no time has passed.
+Despite all the twists and turns that led us here, it was a good day.
 Some days feel like setbacks, and I find myself actively inventorying what’s wrong with this situation.
 However, day 100 was the best day I’ve had in quite a while; instead of focusing on what’s absent, I concentrated on what’s right here in front of me.

 In the early hours of the day, when I should have been sleeping, I checked on Ramón and was taken aback by how beautifully peaceful he looked.
 Excluding the headband, he looked just like he always does at home when I stare at him in the night like a total creep.
 The moment felt significant for reasons I can’t explain; something just felt very perfect.